 In 2014, Maharaj established Arogya Niketan, a traditional and authentic Ayurvedic clinic in Ujjain.

-In 2014, Maharaj joined Artha Forum and begin delivering keynote speeches globally on spirituality to large audiences of business leaders.
+In the same year Maharaj joined the Artha Forum and began delivering keynote speeches globally on spirituality to large audiences of business leaders.

-Maharaj is the Chairman of Annamrita Foundation, ISKCON’s midday meals programme, which feeds 1.2 million children across India everyday.
+Maharaj was also the Chairman of Annamrita Foundation, ISKCON’s midday meals programme, which feeds 1.2 million children across India everyday.

-Maharaj is the current Chairman of the GBC Executive Committee, and the GBC Zonal Secretary for ISKCON in Mayapur, Kolkata, Ujjain, Bhubaneswar, Bangladesh and Seattle.
+Maharaj was the Chairman of the GBC Executive Committee twice, and was the existing GBC Zonal Secretary for ISKCON in Mayapur, Kolkata, Ujjain, Bhubaneswar, Bangladesh and Seattle.
 He travels constantly across India, US, UK, South Africa, the Middle East and Australia, holding spiritual retreats and seminars, and fulfilling Srila Prabhupada’s instruction to him to spread the teachings of Lord Chaitanya Mahaprabhu.